What Females Can Do During The Last 10 Days Of Ramadan If They Are On Their Period

 Allahumma innaka ‘afuwwun, tuhibbul-‘afwa, fa’fu ‘anni

 Remember, Ramadan is the time of repentance.
 Thus, you should ask Allah SWT to forgive you for your sins and help you to keep away from committing any future infringements.
-You can ask also him for the health, safety, and wellness of you and your family and friends.
+You can also ask him for the health, safety, and wellness for you, and your family and friends.
 Indeed, He is the most merciful and forgiving, and He is always listening.

 2. Listen to the Quran

 While you are unable to touch or recite Quran while on your period, you can always still listen to its verses being recited.
-Thus, with the spare time you have accumulated from not having to pray, spend the time listening to others read the Quran.
-Perhaps, if you are a mother, you could take this opportunity to listen to your children recite the Quran and then guide them as they go along.
+With the spare time you have accumulated from not having to pray, spend the time listening to others read the Quran, or even search up recitations on YouTube.
+If you are a mother, you could take this opportunity to listen to your children recite the Quran and guide them as they go along.

 3. Feed those who are fasting